Euclid Quick Data Release (Q1). The first Euclid view of Planck galaxy protocluster candidates at cosmic noon: Abstract

 \section{Abstract}

-{ We search for galaxy protoclusters at redshifts $z > 1.5$ in the first data release (Q1 ) of the \Euclid survey.
+{ A large catalogue of candidate galaxy protoclusters with high star-formation rates was produced by the \Planck\ collaboration.
+We search, in the first data release (Q1) of the \Euclid survey, for the visible and infrared counterparts of the \Planck\ galaxy protocluster candidates expected to be above $z > 1.5$.
+Eight of them are in \Euclid\ Q1.
+Our goal is to investigate the optical nature of these overdensities previously detected in the submillimetre wavelength range.
 We make use of the catalogues delivered by the \Euclid Science Ground Segment (SGS), especially the positions, photometry, photometric redshifts, and derived physical parameters.
-After a galaxy selection on the \HE magnitude and on the photometric redshift quality, we undertake the search using the \texttt{DETECTIFz} algorithm, an overdensity finder based on Delaunay tessellation that uses photometric redshift probability distributions through Monte Carlo simulations.
-In this pilot study, we conduct a search in the 11 \Euclid tiles that contain previously known \Planck\ high star-forming galaxy protocluster candidates, covering 2.75\,deg$^2$ of the whole 63\,deg$^2$ of Q1.
-We then focus on the two \Euclid\ protocluster candidates that coincide with these \Planck\ fields.
-These counterparts lie at photometric redshifts $z_{\rm ph}=1.63^{+0.19}_{-0.23}$ and $z_{\rm ph}=1.56^{+0.18}_{-0.21}$.
-One of them also has partial \Herschel\ coverage.
-Both detections have been confirmed by the independent protocluster detection algorithms Poisson Probability Method (PPM) and Monte-Carlo Delaunay Tesselation Field Estimator (MC-DTFE-LoG).
-We study the colours, the derived stellar masses (regarded as lower limits) and star-formation rates of the detected protoclusters.
-We also estimate their halo mass lower limits using stellar mass-halo mass relations from the literature.
-We investigate whether we are intercepting these galaxy overdensities in their `dying' (or `swan song') phase, such that the high star-formation rates would be due to their last unsustainable starburst (or star-formation event) before transitioning and maturing to groups or clusters of galaxies.
-Some galaxy members are found to lie above the main sequence of galaxies (star-formation rate versus stellar mass).
-These \Planck\ and \Euclid overdense regions occupy a position in the dark matter halo mass ($\Mh$) / redshift ($z$) plane at 13.0 $<\log_{10} \Mh<$ 13.5, $1.5<z<$ 2; in this locus, halos of forming galaxy clusters are expected to have experienced a transition between cold flows with no shock heating throughout the halo to shock heating in the halo.
-Finally, we empirically update the potential for galaxy protocluster discoveries at redshift up to $z \simeq3$ (wide survey) and $z \simeq5.5$ (deep survey) with \Euclid for the next data release (DR1). } \keywords{Methods: statistical -- Surveys -- Cosmology: observations -- large-scale structure of Universe -- Galaxies: clusters: general -- Galaxies: star formation} \titlerunning{\Euclid view of \Planck\ star forming protocluster candidates at cosmic noon}
+We complete these catalogues with refined estimations of redshifts and physical parameters using photometric data from \Spitzer.
+After a galaxy selection on the \HE magnitude and on the photometric redshift quality in the \Euclid data, we search for overdensities using the \texttt{DETECTIFz} algorithm, an overdensity finder based on Delaunay tessellation that uses photometric redshift probability distributions through Monte Carlo simulations.
+Focusing our search on the eight high-star forming \Planck\ protocluster candidates, we find that two of them have one \Euclid counterpart, and six have between two and four \Euclid counterparts, which amounts to a total of 20 \Euclid\ counterparts.
+This illustrates the taxonomy of \Planck\ candidates, made of multiple structures along the line of sight as well as single structures.
+These \Euclid counterparts lie at photometric redshifts $1.4<z_{\rm ph} < 2.7$ and 12 of them also have partial \Herschel\ coverage.
+All detections have also been confirmed by at least one other independent protocluster detection algorithm, namely the Poisson Probability Method and Detection Algorithm for NAscent Structures.
+We study the colours, derived stellar masses and star-formation rates (SFRs) of the detected member galaxies of those protocluster candidate counterparts.
+We also estimate the total stellar masses, SFRs, and the halo mass lower limits for all \Euclid\ protocluster candidates using stellar mass-halo mass relations from the literature.
+We find that in the dark matter halo mass ($\Mh$) / redshift plane, these \Planck\ and \Euclid overdense regions lie in the region $12.6 <\logten (\Mh/M_\odot)< 13.4$, $1.4<z< 2.7$.
+This means that the halos of our objects are expected to have experienced a transition between cold flows in hot media to accretion of hot material.